Skip to content

 Quick Start

-Get up and running in 5 minutes with Azure OpenAI!
+Get up and running in 5 minutes with just an Azure OpenAI API key!

 Prerequisites